 You are required to demonstrate most of the learning outcomes at the ‘Does’ level of Miller’s Triangle, which means that you are demonstrating an outcome ‘repeatedly and reliably’ in an everyday setting.

 For this reason, the range of assessment activities are designed as a whole, to provide multiple pieces of evidence against each interim learning outcome.
 Your designated supervisor is expected to use their professional judgement to decide whether you have sufficiently met each interim learning outcome.

 When will independent prescribing be included in the Foundation training year?

-The GPhC anticipate that this aspect of the initial education and training standards will be fully implemented for the 2025/26 foundation training year, and so the first trainees who will have prescribing qualification on registering will join from 2026.
+The GPhC anticipate that this aspect of the initial education and training standards will be fully implemented for the 2025/26 foundation training year.

 We continue to work with the GPhC on this, and more information will be shared as it becomes available.

 What support will be given to current pharmacists to become independent prescribers?

 Over 9000 registered pharmacists in England are already independent prescribers.
 However, we have not forgotten the existing pharmacy workforce in terms of education and training developments.